|

 camel hair brush, but it is difficult to time perfectly and requires

 expertise.
-And in most cases, you can't just remove the pollen from
+In most cases you can't just remove the pollen from

-the spadix and apply it to the female flowers of the same spadix.
-You
+the spadix and apply it to the female flowers of the same spadix since the

 must collect and freeze the pollen when it is produced and save it in a